Lee Leder Guttman

 In 1939, Lee reunited with her parents in London, and the family continued to endure harsh economic conditions.
 A few years later, Lee attended St. Martin’s School of Art, but she interrupted her studies to serve in the Royal Air Force.
 Despite this, art remained her elixir, and she continued to draw.
 It was a time filled with ups and downs, marked by the loss of her beloved father, Carl.

-In 1945, Lee married Henry Guttman, whom she had met at the Royal Air Force.
+In 1945, Lee married Henry Guttman, whom she had met while she was at the Royal Air Force.
 Together with her mother, she followed him to the USA.
-Again it took some stages, but once in L.A., Lee began applying to animation studios.
+Again it took some stages, but once in Hollywood, Lee began applying to animation studios.

 And there she was, at the heart of the animation industry.
 In a later interview, Lee admitted that she had no idea what this work would look like.
 At Warner Brothers, it seemed to be quite basic at that time: two glasses of water, a bunch of brushes, and lots of eyes and outlines waiting to be inked.